 Approximately 4,000 people die in the United States each year from drowning,

-“The best treatment is avoidance,” says Dr. Erik Schobitz, medical director of the pediatric emergency department at Shady Grove Adventist Hospital.
+“The best treatment is avoidance,” says Dr. Erik Schobitz, medical director of the pediatric emergency department at Adventist HealthCare Shady Grove Medical Center.

 While many people are familiar with drowning in water, Dr. Schobitz recently discussed a different form of drowning with WTOP Radio.
 Often referred to as “near drowning” or “secondary drowning,” this type occurs when a child is submerged in water and later develops breathing problems.
 This is due to swelling in their lungs called pulmonary edema and it can occur up to 24 hours after the incident.

 With “near drowning,” Dr. Schobitz says to monitor the child and seek emergency medical attention if you notice the following symptoms of respiratory distress:

 - Flaring of the nostrils.
 The skin on the side of the nose pops in and out with each breath.

 - Retraction of the ribs.
 The skin is sucking in between the ribs or over the ribs right at the “V” of the neck.

 - Paradoxical or “see-saw” breathing, where the stomach pops out and the chest caves in with each breath.